-Domain: E83 Type Creation Range: E1 CRM Entity
+Domain: E83 Type Creation

+Range: E1 CRM Entity

 Subproperty of: E7 Activity.
 P15 was influenced by (influenced): E1 CRM Entity

+Quantification: many to many (0,n:0,n)

 Scope note: This property identifies one or more items that were used as evidence to declare a new E55 Type.